 CCI's pilot project Light, Shadows, Mirrors - led by Idit with Anna Townley and Issam Kourbaj - was at Colleges Nursery in 2002, and Sally Todd was the first artist in residence at Colleges Nursery from 2003 -2005.
 In 2004 CCI worked with Robin Duckett from Sightlines Initiative and Vicky Lant from the local authority to bring the influential exhibition from Reggio Emilia in Italy - 100 Languages of Children - to the city.
 Over 2,000 people visited and its impact on the work of CCI continues.
 Two evaluation exercises have been undertaken to share the learning from this event - Enemies of Boredom (published in 2004) and A Call for Spaces of Liberated Learning (published in 2020).

 The strength of CCI lies in the collaboration between all CCI colleagues.
-Other artists and colleagues who played key roles in the early projects and forming of CCI include: Sue Bainbridge, Mary Jane Drummond, Jo Holland, Sharon Honig, Karl Foster, Issam Kourbaj, Martina Gecelli, Anne-Mie Melis, Mandy Swann, Helen Taylor and Townley and Bradby.
+Other artists and colleagues who played key roles in the early projects and forming of CCI include: Sue Bainbridge, Mary Jane Drummond, Jo Holland, Sharon Honig, Karl Foster, Issam Kourbaj, Martina Gecelli, Anne-Mie Melis, Neil Parker, Mandy Swann, Helen Taylor and Townley and Bradby.